mkiol/dsnote/README.md

 # Speech Note

-Sailfish OS app for note taking and reading with Speech to Text and Text to Speech
+Linux desktop and Sailfish OS app for note taking and reading with Speech to Text and Text to Speech

 ## Description